cyxion-project/cyxion/README.md

 ## Introduction

 Cyxion is a privacy-focused cryptocoin that was launched on January 1, 2024.
-The maximum quantity of Cyxion is about 184 million CYX with a slow and steady emission over 50 years.
 This is a fork of Monero, created mainly for VPN operation.

 ## About this project